davischilling/studies/mock-interview.md

 16. Explain Node.js clustering.

 Perfect Answer:
-Clustering starts multiple Node processes sharing a single port to leverage multiple CPU cores.
+Node.js clusters are implemented using the built-in `cluster` module.
+Clustering allows you to start multiple Node.js processes (workers) that share the same server port, enabling better CPU utilization on multi-core systems.
 Best combined with a process manager (PM2).

 17. How would you secure sensitive environment variables?